zero2one/msingif/README.md

 ### Events
 * Provides a content type _event_
-* Adds upcoming & past events overviews
+* Adds upcoming & past events overviews.
-* Adds an upcoming evenets block
+* Adds an upcoming evenets block.

 ### News
 * Provides a content type _news_
-* Adds a news overview page
+* Adds a news overview page.
-* Adds a news overview block
+* Adds a news overview block.
-* Adds a news navigation block
+* Adds a news navigation block.

+### Photos
+* Provides 2 new content types: _photo album_ and _photo_.
+* Adds a photo album overview.
+* Adds photo albums with overview of the photo's.
+* Adds highlighted photos block.
+* Adds a form to upload multiple photo's at once (plupload).